-- 1. Provide Common Content A Background and Context, relative to the proposed change. - 2.
-Provide a description of the program or programs that will be taught via credit/coursebased competency-based education methodology for the first time. - 3.
-Describe the infrastructure to support credit/course-based competency-based education. - 4.
-Describe how faculty members will be trained in credit/course-based competency-based education and how courses will be developed. - 5.
-Describe technical support for students enrolled in courses delivered by credit/coursebased competency-based education and technical support for faculty members. - 6.
-Provide Common Content B Faculty Qualifications, relative to the proposed change. - 7.
+- 1. A completed Substantive Change Cover Sheet [PDF]. - 2.
+Provide Common Content A Background and Context, relative to the proposed change. - 3.
+Provide a description of the program or programs that will be taught via credit/course-based competency-based education methodology for the first time. - 4.
+Describe the infrastructure to support credit/course-based competency-based education. - 5.
+Describe how faculty members will be trained in credit/course-based competency-based education and how courses will be developed. - 6.
+Describe technical support for students enrolled in courses delivered by credit/course-based competency-based education and technical support for faculty members. - 7.
+Provide Common Content B Faculty Qualifications, relative to the proposed change. - 8.
 Provide Common Content C Resources, relative to the proposed change.

-- 8. Describe how effectiveness of programs offered via credit/course-based competency-based education will be assessed. - 9.
+- (1) - 9.
+Describe how effectiveness of programs offered via credit/course-based competency-based education will be assessed. - 10.
 Provide Common Content D Institutional Evaluation and Assessment Processes, relative to the proposed change.